turingschool/front-end-curriculum/projects/capstone.md

 * Test the FE:
   * If you use React/Redux for your FE, then we expect above 85% test coverage
   * If you experiment with a new FE framework outside of React/Redux, then FE test coverage is expected to be at least 25%
-* Implement a stretch goal (listed below)
+* If React/Redux is selected, the team must utilize React Hooks***

-Possible stretch goals:
+* You must pick **2** of the following stretch goals:
   * Implement FE in a framework you have not used before in a project
-* Utilize internationalization and localization tools to localize the FE based on the user's locale
+  * Implement GraphQL with Apollo Client
   * Implement Progressive Web App (PWA) technologies like: background sync, IndexedDB, static assets caching using a Service Worker
   * Utilize websockets rather than traditional HTTP/HTTPS (maybe [socket.io](https://socket.io/))

 **Note:** FE students can be the BE creators and vice versa, if it fits into your learning goals